Explain First, Trust Later: LLM-Augmented Explanations for Graph-Based Crypto Anomaly Detection: Implementation

 \subsection{Interactive UI}

-Finally, a small version of the database combined with the generated explanations was used to create an interactive UI that would allow users to visually see the interactions between wallets (nodes) and transactions (edges).
-A sample of the UI is shown in \ref{fig:DashExample1} as well as in appendix \ref{sec:DashExamples}.
+Finally, as proof-of-concept, a small subset of the database combined with associated generated explanations was used to create an interactive User Interface (UI) to visually explore the interactions between wallets (nodes) and transactions (edges).
+As the dataset is fairly large, it would not be feasible for the full dataset to be displayed.
+Examples of the UI are shown in \ref{fig:DashExample1} as well as in appendix \ref{sec:DashExamples}.

+As shown, the UI allows users to select nodes of interest.
+Fraudulent nodes are displayed in red while benign nodes are blue.
+As not all nodes have produced explanations, since this would be too costly to compute for the entire dataset, nodes with an existing LLM explanation are outlined in white.
+When a user selects a node, the Node details that were provided to the LLM along with the anomalous score generated at the GCN stage and the LLM insight (if available) are displayed in the panel on the right.

-\subsection{Discussion of Results}
+\section{Discussion of Results}

-The final output of the system clearly identifies anomalies and provides believable explanations for the reasoning behind the label.
-While scaling the solution presents a clear challenge, as the size of graph based data in particular tends to be exponential in nature, the presented pipeline can be implemented in a variety of settings to add explainability to black box ML solutions.
+The final output of the system clearly identifies anomalies and provides appropriate explanations for the reasoning behind the label.
+While scaling the full pipeline presents a clear challenge, as the size of graph based data in particular tends to be exponential in nature, the presented pipeline can be implemented in a variety of settings to add explainability to black box ML solutions.

+This section presents a qualitative and quantitative evaluated individually to ensure the faithfulness and usability of the pipeline.
+The LLM and XAI output was assessed using the full dataset.
+Then, a sample of the top 250 anomalies with their associated XAI weights and LLM outputs were used to evaluate the LLM outputs and full pipeline.